You at 12 weeks pregnant

 Most things that you eat and drink pass through to your baby.
 This is why you need to eat healthy food, not have too many caffeinated drinks – like coffee, tea and energy drinks – and quit alcohol and other non-prescribed drugs.

-You also need to check with your doctor or midwife that any medicines you’re taking are safe for pregnancy.
-This includes prescribed medicines, natural supplements and medicines from chemists and supermarkets.
+You also need to check with your doctor or midwife that any medicines you’re taking and skincare products you’re using are safe for pregnancy.
+Medicines include prescribed medicines, natural supplements and medicines from chemists and supermarkets.

 Other things that you might take in, like cigarette smoke, pass through to your baby as well, even when you’re around other people who are smoking.

-If you need support to cut down or quit smoking, ask your doctor or midwife for help or call Quitline on 137 848.
-You can also check out our illustrated guide to alcohol and pregnancy and our illustrated guide to smoking and pregnancy.
+If you need support to quit smoking or vaping, ask your doctor or midwife for help or call Quitline on 137 848.
+You can also check out our illustrated guide to smoking, vaping and pregnancy.

 Your baby when you’re 12 weeks pregnant

 - Your baby is about 6 cm long from head to bottom and weighs about 18 g.